 Drive overlays limit what operating system you can run, but in a DOS machine, it may be easier to just load a drive overlay and forget about it, rather than try to figure out what your BIOS limitations are and how to work around them.

-If the system won’t boot off the card, run the command fdisk /mbr to make it bootable.
+Once DOS is finished installing, if the system won’t boot off the card, run the command fdisk /mbr to make it bootable.
 Don’t issue that command unless the system fails to boot, though, as that command usually will overwrite your drive overlay if you’re using one.

 And once you have storage on the machine, I recommend getting networking up and running on it.
 It makes it much easier to move files to your vintage PC.